dfreeman/ember-cli-babel-plugin-helpers/README.md

 If the given `before` and `after` constraints result in a conflict because of the order of existing plugins, `addPlugin` will raise an exception.

+If no `before` or `after` constraints are set, the plugin will be added at the end of the array of existing plugin configurations.

 ## Notes on Stringency

 While these utilities make a best effort to identify existing plugins that are already configured, there are cases where it may be impossible to identify whether a plugin is present or not.